Connecting Bundles

 This schema defines exactly what JSON structure bundles must produce and consume.
 Some key points:

-- The name of the artifact definition is in the top level
+- The name of the resource type is in the top level

 $mdblock.
 In this case it's namedgetting-started. - There are two top level fields:

 dataandspecs.
 These arerequiredand have significance in Massdriver.
-Review the artifact definition docs for more information. - Within the
+Review the resource type docs for more information. - Within the

 datablock there are separate fields each piece of data produced in thegetting-startedbundle: apet-namestring, apasswordstring, and a list of strings calledshuffle.
 All 3 of these fields arerequired. - The